ofek150/Chess-Game/README.md

 ## Screenshots
 ![screenshot](IngameScreenshot.png)

-## Getting Started

-To get started with the chess game project, follow these steps:

-1. **Clone the repository**:

-        git clone <repository-url>

-2. **Build the server-side code**:
-        Open the server-side project(chess-proj folder) in a C++ development environment (e.g., Visual Studio).
-        Build the solution to compile the server code.

-3. **Build the client-side code**:
-        Open the client-side project(chessGraphics) in a C# development environment (e.g., Visual Studio).
-        Build the solution to compile the client code.

-4. **Start the server**:
-        Run the compiled server application to start the server.
-        The server will listen for incoming connections from clients.

-5. **Start the client**:
-        Run the compiled client application to start the client.
-        The client will establish a connection with the server.

- 6. **Play the game**:
-        Once the client is connected to the server, you can start playing the chess game.
-        Follow the on-screen instructions and use the provided user interface to make moves.

-## Dependencies

-The project has the following dependencies:

-    C# development environment (e.g., Visual Studio)
-    C++ development environment (e.g., Visual Studio)
-    Git (for cloning the repository)

-Please ensure that you have the necessary development environments and tools installed before proceeding.

 ## License

 The project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code as per the terms of the license.
-Contact

-## Contact Us
-* Ofek Ifrah:
-    * ofek080306@gmail.com
-* Daniel Mordukhovich:
-    * daniel.mordo06@gmail.com

-We appreciate your interest in the chess game project!